Vaibhav0702/pharm-easy/README.md

 # PharmEasy

-Aap ki apni pharmasy 😃, PharmEasy is one of India's leading healthcare aggregators and most trusted online medicine delivery app
+Aapki apni pharmasy 😃, PharmEasy is one of India's leading healthcare aggregators and most trusted online medicine delivery app

 Individual Projects At Masai School.